SuperPenguin/charting-library-flutter/README.md

 # Prerequisite

 - Flutter 2.0 or newer
-- Access to charting-library
+- Access to charting-library v19.x
-- (IMPORTANT) Understanding on how to use charting-library on web context
+- (IMPORTANT) Knowledge on how to use charting-library on web

 # Step to build